J. H. Allen

 John Harden Allen (1847 – May 14, 1930) was an American minister associated with the Church of God (Holiness), and British Israelism.
 He came from Illinois, later moving to Missouri in 1879.
 Originally a pastor in the Methodist Episcopal Church, he later became a pastor in the Wesleyan Methodist Church in California.
 He was one of the co-founders of the Church of God (Holiness) in 1883.
 He "evangelized throughout the West and eventually moved to Pasadena, California, where he died".
-Around 1917 he produced a publication entitled Stone Kingdom Herald.
+He wrote Judah's Sceptre and Joseph's Birthright in 1902, and around 1917 he produced a publication entitled Stone Kingdom Herald.

 Judah's Sceptre and Joseph's Birthright (1902)

 Allen is best known for his book titled Judah's Sceptre and Joseph's Birthright, which states that it is: "An Analysis of the Prophecies of the Scriptures in regard to the Royal Family of Judah and the Many Nations of Israel, the Lost Ten Tribes."

 A review in the Baptist Messenger reported:

 This is one of the most interesting volumes we have read in many a day and we confess that the arguments produced by Mr. Allen seem to be unanswerable.
 It is more thrilling than Western fiction.
 The description of the scarlet thread, the royal remnant, and the part played by Jeremiah in the preservation of the ruler for David's throne, will cause you to lose sleep rather than go to bed without knowing the outcome.